What can be better than loosening up in a sauna room after a long day at work?

 Your bathroom is the most likely place for a traditional sauna room.

-#3.
-How to decide the size of your sauna room?
+3. Decide on the size of your sauna room

 Whether building your sauna room from scratch or buying a pre-built sauna, size can be a billion-dollar question.